Miguel4president/dynamo-table-service/README.md

-# Dynamo Server Wrapper
+# Dynamo Table Service
 - Interactwith your DynamoDB using simple http requests to a local server!

-This application is an AWS DynamoDB Wrapper served on a local node server.
+This local node server exposes easy to understand endpoints for managing your AWS DynamoDB.

-The purpose is to separate the backend data storage from the UI work that is to come.
+Separate backend data storage from any UI project you lay on top.

-The node server runs on localhost:3000 by default, easy to change configurations are saved in the 'mySettings.js' file.

-The aws-sdk does its own authentication based on a credentials file (~/.aws/credentials).
+- Endpoints exposed at localhost:3000
+- Easy to change configuration file
+- AWS Authentication through credentials file (~/.aws/credentials)

 The Profile name is in the 'mySettings.js' with a default of 'dynamoApp'

 ## What can I do with it?
 The target functionality is to let this app run in the background and make saving things to dynamo a little easier.